chlimous/42-born2beroot_guide/README.md

 ### Setting up Wordpress

-Now that we are done with the mandatory part, let's move on to the bonus.
+With the mandatory part behind us, let's now turn our attention to the bonus.

 #### Packages Installation

-To run Wordpress, we need a web server, a database management system and PHP.
+To run Wordpress, a web server, a database management system, and PHP are required.

 ``apt install lightppd`` | lighttpd, a super light web server.